Importing data using SFTP

 Please note this key is NOT the same as the public part of the user SSH key, this is a public key associated with your server, not with your user.

 You can find this key in one of two ways.

 1) Your IT team can look it up on the server (probably in the /etc/ssh directory) and there will be a number of files e.g.

 The contents of one of these files can just be put straight into the "Authorized Keys" field on the Bunker UI.
 An example format for the ecdsa file:

 2) Alternatively, you can SSH into your server then generate a key pair using the following command "ssh-keygen -F <hostname>" then look up in your local known_hosts file for the public key for that host.

+You can import a normal file or an encrypted file.
 You can ignore this field if you are not uploading an encrypted file.